omaralkhzaim/pdsnd_github/README.md

 bikeshare

 ### Description
-It analysis the bikeshare data in the cities ( new york city, chicago and whashington) and it displays a different results such as different hours, months, genders and year of birth.
+It analysis the bikeshare data in the cities ( New York City, Chicago and Washington) and it displays a different results such as different hours, months, genders and year of birth.

 ### Files used
 bikeshare.py